fpsom/elixir-ml-biostats-hackathon/episode-01.md

 Principal Component Analysis (PCA) is the most standard dimensionality-reduction method that is used to reduce the dimensionality of large data sets, by transforming a large set of variables into a smaller one that still contains most of the information in the large set.
 Intuitively, the basic steps of PCA are the following:
 1. Normalization or Standardization: The aim of this step is to normalize (standardize) the range of the continuous initial variables so that each one of them contributes equally to the analysis.
 Both techniques are going to be analyzed in the next episode.
 2. Covariance Matrix computation: The aim of this step is to understand how the variables of the input data set are varying from the mean with respect to each other, or in other words, to see if there is any relationship between them.
 Briefly, the covariance matrix is a p × p symmetric matrix (where p is the number of dimensions) that has as entries the covariances associated with all possible pairs of the initial variables.
 The main diagonial contains the variances of the corresponding variables.
 3. Compute the eigenvectors/eigenvalues of the covariance matrix to identify the principal components: Eigenvectors and eigenvalues are the linear algebra concepts that we need to compute from the covariance matrix in order to determine the principal components of the data.
 Principal components are new variables that are constructed as linear combinations or mixtures of the initial variables.
 These combinations are done in such a way that the new variables (i.e., principal components) are uncorrelated and most of the information within the initial variables is squeezed or compressed into the first components.
-Geometrically speaking, principal components represent the directions of the data that explain a maximal amount of variance, that is to say, the lines that capture most information of the data.
+Geometrically speaking, principal components represent the directions of the data that explain a maximal amount of variance, that is to say, the lines that capture most information of the data[[9]](#9).

 There is no need to deepen more into mathematical formulas.
 In a nutshell, PCA guarantees finding the best **linear transformation** that reduces the number of dimensions with a minimum loss of information.
 Let's take a look at the following code.